What Is An Electric Vehicle Service Provider?

 How can EVSPs optimize their business?

-EVSPs need to take a 360o real-time view of charging sites and the driver experience to optimize their businesses.
+EVSPs need to have a 360o real-time view of charging sites and the driver experience to optimize their businesses.

 Power demands must be efficiently managed to prevent electricity grid strain and peak demand costs – or even fines.
 With smart energy management, they can keep costs down and avoid costly investments in energy infrastructure.
 Solar power can be charging the onsite batteries during daylight hours, making the energy available during peak charging times.

-An EVSP servicing a corporate EV fleet charging center, multidwelling sites, campuses, or public parking lots can implement V2G capabilities, allowing energy to be transferred back to the grid when vehicles aren’t in use, further reducing energy costs.
+An EVSP servicing a corporate EV fleet charging depots, residential buildings, commercial and industrial buildings, or public parking lots can implement V2G capabilities, allowing energy to be transferred back to the grid when vehicles aren’t in use, further optimizing energy costs.

 Monetizing their networks requires a completely flexible EV billing system, streamlining processes and ensuring error-free, efficient billing.
 Ideally, the EV billing system analyzes customer behavior to drive creation of new strategies and offerings.

-Furthermore, EV drivers’ self-service strengthens the customer experience and reduces operating costs.
+Furthermore, EV drivers’ self-service tools strengthen the customer experience and reduces operating costs.

 With smart energy management, EV driver self-service, flexible EV billing, and overall operational efficiency, EVSPs will be able to increase revenue while reducing TCO.